jgaa/VikingGTD/README.md

 application will work perfectly fine alone.

 ### Design Goals
- - The Clients Application should work well as a stand-alone application.
+ - The Client Application should work well as a stand-alone application.
  - Good integration with other popular applications.
  - Client platforms: Linux, Windows, OS/X.
  - Mobile Platforms: Android, iOS.